helidon-io/helidon/tests/integration/tools/example/README.md

 Maven configuration contains 3 profiles:
 * **mysql** to select MySQL database.
-* **pgsql** to select PostgreSQL database.
+* **pgsql** to select PostgresSQL database.
 Profiles for additional databases can be added.
 * **native-image** (optional) to trigger build and execution of web server in Native Image mode.

 To build and run the tests in *Java VM* mode with running MySQL database, execute: